schmooser/go-heap/README.md

 This is implementation of heap datastructure in Go.
-Created to learn Go and it's unit-testing capabilities.
+Created to learn Go and its unit-testing capabilities.

 Better solution is in Go standard library at